dechamps/ASIO401/README.md

 This is an early prototype that is still somewhat unreliable.

-**DISCLAIMER :** while this driver was developed with the help of QuantAsylum (with my thanks to Matt Taylor), it is not officially endorsed nor supported by QuantAsylum in any way.
+**DISCLAIMER:** while this driver was developed with the help of QuantAsylum (with my thanks to Matt Taylor), it is not officially supported by QuantAsylum.
 Please direct any support requests [to ASIO401][report], not QuantAsylum.

 ## Requirements